 Jebel Shams is best known to be The Grand Canyon of Oman.
 The trip there will involve driving over rough terrain and a four-wheel drive vehicle will be needed.

 The best thing to do at Jebel Shams is camping overnight and watching the sun rise over the valley with mountains in the distance.
 It’s an amazing experience!

 Alternatively, you can camp at the Jebel Shams Resort and be allowed to use their toilets for a small fee.

 Nizwa is the cultural hub of Oman tourism, and also one of the top historic places to see in Oman.

-Explore Omani history while visiting the iconic Nizwa fort in the city.
+Experience Omani history while visiting the iconic Nizwa forts.

 Nizwa is suitable as a stop due its close proximity to many tourist attractions in the Al Dakhiliya region, and the opportunity to visit so many beautiful ancient sites.

 13. Wahiba Sands Desert

-Have you even been to the Middle East if you don’t see some sand?
+Have you even been to the Middle East if you don’t see some sand dunes?

 Well, actually, Oman is not entirely a desert!